igorj/site2/README.md

 Than run `kamal setup` to setup the server for the first time.

+## Adding a new site to the server

+1. Create a new git repository for the project
+2. Edit `.env` and `config/deploy.yml`
+3. Push the changes to git
+4. Run: `kamal env push`
+5. Run `kamal deploy`

 ## Deploying configuration changes

 If you change the configuration, run `kamal deploy` to deploy the changes to the server.
 It takes about 60 seconds.